• Skip to main content

 Wychock, Karen

-Working over wooden molds, in the method of the Shakers, my baskets are traditional in shape and materials.
-I weave both Shaker reproductions in ash and traditional, utilitarian baskets of reed.
-Native hardwoods such as ash and oak are used to make the rims and handles, and all of my baskets are lashed using ash.
+Working over wooden molds, in the method of the Shakers, Wychock’s baskets are traditional in shape and materials.
+She weaves both Shaker reproductions in ash and traditional, utilitarian baskets of reed.
+Native hardwoods such as ash and oak are used to make the rims and handles, and all of the baskets are lashed using ash.
 Each basket takes on its own character as it is woven in a quadrifoil, twill or fancy lace pattern to appeal to both eye and touch.

 Waterford, Virginia 20197